 Difficulties with your body can create feelings of injustice, suffering, victimhood, depression, anxiety, existential anxiety about un-lived life, existential guilt about unaccomplished tasks or shake beliefs about how things should be.
 Difficult feelings in turn, often manifest in unhelpful behaviours such as non-adherence to medical treatment, self-criticism, rumination, self-pity, overeating, or substance abuse.

-Psychoanalytic psychotherapy and cognitive behavioural psychotherapy can help you widen social, psychological and spiritual domains of your existence to compensate for difficulties within the physical domain.
-Your psychotherapy will begin with the total acceptance of your vision of life, goals and desires for therapy.
-You may want to focus on getting better or having more exciting life in the face of your condition, or you may not have any goal at all and it is okay.
-You will be surprised what will emerge in the process.
+Psychoanalytic psychotherapy and cognitive behavioural psychotherapy can help you widen social, psychological, and spiritual domains of your existence to compensate for difficulties within the physical domain.
+Your psychotherapy will begin with the total acceptance of your vision of life, goals, and desires for therapy.
+You may want to focus on getting better or having a more exciting life in the face of your condition, or you may not have any goal at all and it is okay.
+You will be surprised at what will emerge in the process.

-On the social domain of your life, it is not uncommon to feel down and want to isolate from the world and others, however this only exacerbates difficult feelings and leads to establishment of the vicious cycle.
-Psychoanalytic psychotherapy can help you explore ways you can increase your connectedness with others so that your focus is less on yourself and your health and more on the feeling of concern for the wellbeing of others and feeling of being needed and valued.
+On the social domain of your life, it is not uncommon to feel down and want to isolate from the world and others however, this only exacerbates difficult feelings and leads to the establishment of the vicious cycle.
+Psychoanalytic psychotherapy can help you explore ways you can increase your connectedness with others so that your focus is less on yourself and your health and more on the feeling of concern for the wellbeing of others and the feeling of being needed and valued.
 This will have a positive effect on the quality of your life and relationships.